timkang95/quiz2/README.md

 You don't have to make any new or more styles....but it certainly wouldn't hurt to do so.

-Come to me with any quesitons you may have
+Come to me with any questions you may have